 Describe how the applicant team formed and the relationship of its members to each other.
 Clearly describe the process that the founding group used to develop the proposal.

-Discuss any assistance the founding group received from outside advisors, for example, support organizations, or consultants (even if these outside advisors are not active members of the founding group).
+Discuss any assistance the founding group received from outside advisors (e.g., support organizations or consultants), even if these outside advisors are not active members of the founding group.